-In our workshops we create soap using simple high quality ingredients.
+In our workshops we work in small groups and create soap using simple high quality ingredients.

 Most of our formulas are based on olive oil which is often combined with organic coconut oil, rice bran oil, and sometimes a little castor oil.
 These oils produce a soap bar with a beautiful creamy lather, leaving the skin cleansed but moisturised and gently scented.
 We also make unscented soap for anyone who prefers no perfume.